Manage Private Networking for Cluster Linking on Confluent Cloud

 Cluster Linking is fundamentally a networking feature: it copies data over the network.
 As such, Cluster Linking requires that at least one of the clusters involved has connectivity to the other cluster.
 Therefore, the networking situation of each cluster determines whether the two clusters can be linked, and whether the destination cluster or the source cluster must initiate the connection.
 By default, the destination cluster will initiate the connection.
 A special mode called “source-initiated links” allows the source cluster to initiate the connection of the cluster link.

-The following tables show which networking combinations are possible, and whether a source-initiated link is required.
+Next, review the following tables, which show in full detail which networking combinations are possible, and whether a source-initiated link is required.

 Tip